coenfuse/Joker/src/client/client_readme.md

 - [Session Manager Port]()
 - [User Interface]()

-**Disclaimer**: The above list of contents is currently incomplete and will be updated in future as soon as the development reaches an appropriate stage.
+**Disclaimer**: The above list of contents is currently incomplete and will be updated in future as soon as the development reaches the appropriate stage.